Compare Degrees

 Compare Finance Degrees by Level

-Which degree is the right choice for for your academic and professional goals?
-Compare your options!
+Which degree is the right choice for your academic and professional goals?
+Compare your options below to find out!

 Associates Degrees

-An Associates Degree in Business provides you with an educational foundation for real-world opportunities.
-An AA or AS in Business may act as a springboard to higher education, such as a Bachelors degree, but also prepares you for many entry-level jobs.
+An Associates Degree in Business provides a solid educational foundation for real-world opportunities.
+An AA or AS in Business can act as a springboard to higher education, such as a Bachelor’s degree, while also preparing you for various entry-level jobs.
 Full article

 International Applicants TOEFL® or equivalent